1951 Mongolian parliamentary election

-Parliamentary elections were held in Mongolia on 10 June 1951.
-At the time, the country was a one-party state under the rule of the Mongolian People's Revolutionary Party.
+Parliamentary elections were held in the Mongolian People's Republic on 10 June 1951.
+At the time, the country was a one-party state under the rule of the Mongolian People's Revolutionary Party (MPRP).
 The MPRP won 176 of the 294 seats, with the remaining 118 seats going to non-party candidates, who had been chosen by the MPRP due to their social status.
-Voter turnout was reported to be 99.9%.
+Voter turnout was reported to be 99.93%.